VisionSystemsInc/just/README.md

 - `DOCKER`, `DOCKER_COMPOSE`, `NVIDIA_DOCKER` environment variables for specifying the docker executables
 - docker "recipes"
   - Frequently used snippets of Dockerfile code, which can be referenced with multi-staged docker builds

+## Alpine support

+Alpine support is experimental and buggy, to say the least.
+You at least need to have `bash` installed in order for just to work in alpine.
+You currently need `ncurses` installed for some of the more advanced features